Guseyn/nodes.js/README.md

 }
 ```

 First, `tmpKey` and `tmpCert` files will be used just to run HTTPS server with a proxy that will validate your challenge files.
+You can generate them via `openssl` command for example.
 After that, `key` and `cert` will be used for your HTTPS server.
 You don't need to rerun anything, everything is mounted (`/example/ssl`) and dynamically linked via `SNICallback`.

 In the config, you also must specify your web root for acme challenges in your file system.